curioustorvald/Terrarum-sans-bitmap/README.md

 The code for the fonts are meant to be used with Slick2d (extends ```Font``` class).
 If you are not using the framework, please refer to next section to implement the font metrics correctly on your system.

+The issue page is open.
+If you have some issues to submit, or have a question, please leave it on the page.

 ## Font metrics

 The font expects both variable widths and fixed width to be supported.
 Any images with ```_variable``` means it expects variable widths.
 Anything else expects fixed width. ```romana_narrow``` has width of 6 (no, not 5), ```romana_wide``` has width of 9, ```cjkpunct``` has width of 10, ```kana``` has width of 12, ```hangul_johab``` has width of 11, ```wenquanyi``` has width of 16.